County Attorney Payment Plans

 The County Attorney’s Office does not accept payments.
 You are required to pay at the Clerk of Court (in person or online) and to notify the Clerk that you are making a payment on a County Attorney Payment Plan to make certain the payment is credited toward your plan.
 It is your responsibility to let the Clerk know which cases you are paying on.

 To participate in a County Attorney Payment Plan (CAPP), you will submit an online application and receive all communication by email.
-You may not submit a paper application.
+You may not submit a paper application or submit an application by calling our office.

 You will not be eligible for the license reinstatement program if any of the following criteria apply: